Jurajzovinec/homework-cloud-talk/cloudtalk_third_task/README.md

 # My solution

-My solution is divided into to ways of running synchronization
+My solution is divided into two ways of running synchronization

 1. Periodic - where synchronization is initiated every 10 mins.